Brentophillips/Drafts/Elements-Attributes.md

 * Help maintain an up-to-date list of IATI XML elements and attributes [IATI_Fields.csv]()
 * Help convert IATI fields into JSON and Neo4j compatible versions and add these to the IATI_Fields.csv file
 * Help research potential new IATI fields and add these to [IATI_Newfields.csv]()
-* Research IATI codelist properties (attributes) and values to identify potenital values that might cause database errors
+* Research IATI codelist properties (attributes) and values to identify potential values that might cause database errors

 ## Resources